thinkful-ei-jaguar/jordan-bookmarks-app/README.md

   I can select from a dropdown (a <select> element) a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection

   I can edit the rating and description of a bookmark in my list
-    - this is almost completed.
-User can updated their bookmark and it updates the server state correctly. however, you have to refresh the page to see these updates applied.
+    -> [this is almost completed.
+User can updated their bookmark and it updates the server state correctly. however, you have to refresh the page to see these updates applied.]